 4. Share the driving: It doesn’t matter whether you opt into motorhome hire in the Auckland area for your trip to New Zealand (for example) or you’re bringing your own car, it doesn’t matter who likes driving and who hates it.
 As long as both of you have your drivers’ licenses, you should share — again: not split — the driving duties.

 5. If you’re planning to take pets, reconsider: I’m very fortunate that all four of our dogs do pretty well when traveling.
 They’re antsy for the first hour or so, but after that, they settle in and do what they do best: sleep.
 However, I’ve had other dogs who’ve hated it — they’ve been sick in the car, they’ve tried to hide under seats, they’ve been nervous in traffic, and worst of all, they’ve not been able to relax when we’ve reached our destinations.
 And frankly, if your pet is a ball of nerves, you and your partner are going to be the same way.
-Think long and hard before loading Rover in the Range Rover.
+Be sure to check out the endless list of Dog Friendly Retreats you can choose from to make the end destination as peaceful as possible for your four-legged friend(s).
+But seriously, think long and hard before loading Rover in the Range Rover.

 6. Reconsider for the sake of your relationship: I won’t lie: vacations of any sort — especially road trips — can be taxing.
 Even the best of friends can find themselves at each other’s throats after two days of being cramped in a car.
 If you’re a new couple, or if you and your partner are having trouble, choose your vacation wisely.
 Additionally, taking some time a week or so before the trip to find out what to do in Norwood Massachusetts (if this is where you’re thinking of visiting) could make this trip a lot less stressful.
 Some therapists might suggest that struggling couples should embark on a big, bonding experience; I say that a two-hour trip to the outlet mall makes for a good test run — and even better shopping.